Minot State University

 “What’s been really beneficial for me is that I know exactly what they are doing and seeing, and I’m able to understand if they are meeting that week’s learning objectives.
 The proof is in the work they turn in each week,” Reinisch says.
 The 23 assignments, range of skill categories, 17 different characters and requirement to provide rationale for responses add up to an effective learning experience.
 If a student is struggling, Reinisch can quickly recognize the problem via the metrics dashboard or completed assignments and reach out to them to drive home any troublesome concepts.

 Nursing programs are fast-paced, and any way that you can provide students with a safe environment that allows them to build confidence before being face-to-face with patients is advantageous.
 Reinisch sums it up this way: “I think Sentinel City is a great alternative for public health programs and their students for a number of reasons.
 It provides a diverse clinical experience in a safe setting, students have the flexibility to work at their own pace for the most part, and it fosters creativity which provides a more meaningful learning experience.”

-Healthcare Learning Innovations, a division of American Sentinel University, is transforming nursing education with a portfolio of unique, immersive, gamified simulations that accelerate learning and improve critical decision-making.
-The organization’s flagship virtual nursing simulation products, Sentinel City® and Sentinel Town® as well as a portfolio of virtual clinical scenarios, are developed in collaboration with expert nurse educators.
+Healthcare Learning Innovations is transforming nursing education beyond the book with a portfolio of unique, immersive, gamified simulations that accelerate learning and improve critical decision-making.
+The company’s flagship products, Sentinel City® and Sentinel Town® as well as a portfolio of virtual clinical scenarios, are developed in collaboration with expert nurse educators.